Skip to main content

 Location: Brunswick, ME

-Bowdoin’s central mission statement revolves around the idea that each student is part of something bigger—something that contributes to the greater good.
+Bowdoin’s central mission statement revolves around the idea that each student is part of something bigger, contributing to the greater good.
 It’s a mission statement centered around inclusivity, diverse ideas and perspectives, and exploration.

 Through experiencing everything the four seasons have to offer in Bowdoin’s Maine location, students will learn both inside and outside the classroom at every turn.
-And backed by top-tier Global Studies, History, and English programs, Bowdoin offers a comprehensive and horizon-expanding liberal arts education to any student.
+With top-tier Global Studies, History, and English programs, Bowdoin offers a comprehensive and horizon-expanding liberal arts education to any student.

 Learn more about Bowdoin College and see your chances of acceptance.